-The following required fields are completed by a Notary Public.
+The following required fields are completed by a Judge or Notary Public.

-→ State of Oregon, County of: Include the name of the county in which the Notary Public is signing the notarization.

-- → Subscribed and sworn to (or affirmed) before me on: Include the date the Notary Public witnessed the Minor Political Party officer sign the candidate filing form. - → Minor Political Party Officer's Name: Include the name of the Minor Political Party officer. - → Notary Public of Oregon: Include the signature of the Notary Public.
+- → State of Oregon, County of: Include the name of the county in which the Judge or Notary Public is signing the candidate filing formnotarization. - → Signed-Subscribed and sworn to (or affirmed) before me on: Include the date the Judge or Notary Public witnessed the Minor Political Party officer sign the candidate filing form. - → ByMinor Political Party Officer's Name: Include the name of the Judge or the Notary Public Minor Political Party officer. - → Judge or Notary Public State of Oregon: Include the signature of the Judge or Notary Public.